 Within a year, I received a call (about my Uncle) that hospice was on the premises.
 I desperately placed an order for a digital voice recorder for him to record a few conversations for his precious daughter (i.e. words for right before she graduated, first dance, first boyfriend, first breakup, marriage, etc).
 My heart ached at the realization that he would no longer be here but I clung to the fact that technology could somewhat ease the pain.

 If she couldn’t have him there physically then maybe having his voice would bring some solace during those pivotal moments in a young girl’s life.
 He fought a good fight and went peacefully to the Lord.

 Within the year, my 17-year-old cousin lost his battle with Osteosarcoma.

 His family continues to fight the battle against childhood cancer through fundraisers for other families still in the fight.
 His legacy will live on through the heartwork and hard work that his mother does in his honor.

-I have learned that cancer does not discriminate; young, old, married, single, rich, or poor it is not prejudiced with its victims nor does it relent.
+I have learned that cancer does not discriminate; young, old, married, single, rich, or poor it is not prejudiced against its victims nor does it relent.
 We must be the ones preserving our memories and proactively capturing them to share with others.

 But to fully grasp the gravity of this “life is short” I have to share the next story.
 It also happened during this timeframe and rocked a small town and countless families with aftershocks still being felt today.
-Here it is from one of the victim’s mother:
+Here it is from one of the victim’s mothers:

 “On Wednesday, December 7, 2016, exactly 4 years after Jody and Nick graduated from the police academy, they responded to a domestic disturbance call, and were murdered by a career criminal with a 32-page rap sheet.”